iamlooper/MMT-Reborn/README.md

 # MMT Reborn
 A simple, customizable, easy-to-use module template.

-## Usage
+## Notes
-- Read comments in the code to understand its working
-- Works on Magisk/KSU/APatch
+- Works on Magisk, KernelSU, and APatch
 - Don't fork, this is a public template

 ## Credits